krisrang/dokku-redis/README.md

-# dokku-psql-single-container
+# dokku-redis

-dokku-psql-single-container is a plugin for [dokku][dokku] that provides a Postgresql server in a single container for your applications.
+dokku-redis is a plugin for [dokku][dokku] that provides redis servers for your applications.

-It uses the official Postgresql docker image (version 9.3).
+It uses the official Redis docker image (version 3.0).

-This version is compatible with dokku 0.3.16.
+This version is compatible with dokku 0.3.17.

 ## Installation

 ```
-git clone https://github.com/Flink/dokku-psql-single-container /var/lib/dokku/plugins/psql-sc
+git clone https://github.com/krisrang/dokku-redis /var/lib/dokku/plugins/rediskr
 dokku plugins-install
 ```